ubccpsc/310/project/README.md

 Lab attendance is mandatory for both team members each week as you will be meeting with the TAs to have a scrum meeting and to discuss your progress (10% / 12 labs === ~0.8% / lab).

-### First Lab
+### First lab

 Since we won't have projects fully configured yet, the first lab will be more directed than the others this term.
 Full details can be found in [Lab1.md](Lab1.md).

-### Subsequent Labs
+### Subsequent labs

-More Details TBD.
+You must specify your project group by the end of the second lab.
+Both team members must sign into [ClassPortal](http://skaha.cs.ubc.ca:8020) to register their Github users.
+IMPORTANT: both team mates must be registered in the course and registered in the same lab section.

-One a deliverable description has been released, each team will create a milestone schedule, called ```MilestoneX.md``` in the root of their project directory.
-This file will detail your milestones, one for each week, for the deliverable.
-Each milestone should clearly state what you plan to accomplish that week.
-The TAs will review your progress with you with respect to your milestone description each week.
+Full details about what to do in each lab after the first week can be found in [LabN.md](LabN.md).

-## Bootstrap Implementation
+## Bootstrap implementation

-We have created a bootstrap project for you but you will not be able to access it until during the first week of labs.
-The project will make sure you have your tools and environment correctly configured for our reference UI and for AutoTest.
+We have created a bootstrap project for you but you will not be able to access it until during the second week of labs, after you have specified your project team.
+Once the project is configured, Github should send you email inviting you to your team's repository.